vcuse/elefante/Test Code/Python/README.md

 - **Description**: Makes the robot dance.
 - **Author**: Elephant Robotics

-## vcupycobot - VCU SE Lab's MyCobot Module
+## `vcupycobot` - VCU SE Lab's MyCobot Module

-This module contains helpful functions that build off of the original `pymycobot` model provided by Elephant Robotics.
+This module contains helpful functions that build off of the original `pymycobot` module provided by Elephant Robotics.
 The goal of these functions is to make the cobot easier to program, and to provide helpful developer functionality that is missing from the original module.

 [Read the `vcupycobot` API](https://github.com/vcuse/elefante/blob/main/Test%20Code/Python/vcupycobot_api.md)